-B. Overutilization for commercial, recreational, scientific, or educational purposes.
+B. Overutilization for commercial, recreational, scientific, or educational purposes:

-The U.S. Fish and Wildlife Service (Service) has become aware of companies and private collectors using anchialine pool shrimp and related shrimp species for self-contained aquariums similar to those marketed by Ecosphere Associates, Inc. (Ecosphere Associates 2006, p.
+The U.S. Fish and Wildlife Service (Service) has become aware of companies and private collectors using anchialine pool shrimp and related shrimp species for self-contained aquariums, similar to those marketed by Ecosphere Associates, Inc. (Ecosphere Associates 2006, p.
 1).
 One company located in Hawaii, Fuku Bonsai, has already begun using Hawaiian anchialine pool species for the aquarium hobby market (Fuku-Bonsai 2007, p.
 1).
-For commercial purposes, currently only a State Commercial Marine License is required to collect anchialine pool shrimp.
-Collection is prohibited from State Natural Area Reserves and National Historic Parks.
+For commercial purposes, a DLNR-DOFAW issued Native Invertebrate Research and Collecting permit is required to collect anchialine pool shrimp.
+All terrestrial and aquatic invertebrates (including anchialine pool shrimp) are protected under the State of Hawaii Revised Statutes (1993) Chapter 195D-4-f License; and (2) DLNR Chapter 124 Indigenous Wildlife, endangered and Threatened Wildlife, and Introduced wild Birds.
+Collection is prohibited in State NARs but not in the State Parks or City and County property (Conry 2012, in litt.).

-C. Disease or predation.
+C. Disease or predation:

 In Hawaii, predation by introduced nonnative fish is considered to be the greatest threat to native shrimp within anchialine pool ecosystems (Bailey-Brock and Brock 1993, p.
 354; Brock 2004, pp. 13-17).
 Anchialine pools have been used to discard or hold bait-fish and/or aquarium fish (Bailey-Brock and Brock 1993, p.
 354).
-These fish either directly consume the native shrimp or, as with introduced tilapia (Oreochromis mossambica), out-compete the native herbivorous species of shrimp that typically serve as the prey-base for the rarer, predatory species of shrimp (Bailey-Brock and Brock 1993 p.354).
+These fish either directly consume the native shrimp or, as with introduced tilapia (Oreochromis mossambica), out-compete the native herbivorous species of shrimp that typically serve as the prey-base for the rarer, predatory species of shrimp (Bailey-Brock and Brock 1993 p.
+354).
 Introduction of nonnative fish including bait-fish into such pools may have been a major contributor to the decline of these shrimp (Brock 2004 pp.13-17).
-No alien fish species were seen during the most recent survey of the pools where these shrimp occur (Brock 2004 pp.13-17).
+No alien fish species were seen during the most recent survey of the pools where these shrimp occur (Brock 2004 pp. 13-17).